 2) Reward Each Step

+Although positive reinforcement training methods can seem like they’re much more work, but you’ll find that this is one of the best training methods that produce long-term success.
 The end goal is to have your horse completely loaded and comfortable.
 There can be a temptation to wait until this process is complete to reward your horse.
 Some people worry that rewarding intermediary steps will make their horse content to partially complete the process.

 But loading a horse is about building trust and familiarity.
 If you fail to reward your horse for intermediary steps then you are missing out on a chance to build trust and increase their comfort level.